Hatem902/learning-tailwindcss-responsive-landing-page/README.md

 to start the project in dev mode :
 -git clone

--npm i
+-npm i or yarn install

--npm run dev
+-npm run dev or yarn run dev